MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

-#### PLUGPLAY_REGKEY_CURRENT_HWPROFILE

-Open a key relative to the current hardware profile for device or driver information.
-This allows the driver to access configuration information that is hardware-profile-specific.
-The caller must specify either PLUGPLAY_REGKEY_DEVICE or PLUGPLAY_REGKEY_DRIVER with this flag.

 #### PLUGPLAY_REGKEY_DEVICE

 Open the <b>Device Parameters</b> subkey under the device's <a href="https://msdn.microsoft.com/3be5c842-d1b6-4c34-8990-e23e2d08dd23">hardware key</a>.
 The key is located under the key for the device instance specified by <i>DeviceObject</i>.
 This flag cannot be specified with PLUGPLAY_REGKEY_DRIVER.